Christmas in July and save in December

 Like that recurring cold sore brought on by “stress”, the Christmas shopping season will be here in less than six months.
-These are our six money saving tips to Christmas in July be prepared when the holidays come.
+These are our 9 money-saving tips to Christmas in July and be prepared when the holidays come.

 By now you’re saying, “John, if this is another laundry list of money tips I already know, I’m outta here.”
 To that, I say, “Let’s build a base, then yuletide.”